CornellDataScience/DuQI/gru/GRU.md

         own degree due to some personal problem am i leave with any option regard further study base on biology or chemistry or should i have to continue in the same field mechanical engineer"

+* Challenges:
+    * Out-of-vocabulary words in test data
+    * Unknown words in training data
+        * We could assign embeddings to every single word, but don't want to overfit